OCA/vertical-hotel/hotel_reservation/README.rst

 hotel_reservation
 =================

-This Module is for Hotel/Resort/Property management.
+This Module is provide reservation for hotel rooms.

 You can manage:

+* Manage hotel room based on room types and it's capacity

+* Confirm your reservation and get reservation information

+* Generate Folio

+* Summarize detail of Reservation

+* Easy and quick reservation from Reservation Summary

 * Guest Reservation